-Moreover the LORD spoke again to Ahaz, saying, “Ask a sign for yourself from the LORD your God; ask it either in the depth or in the height above.”
-But Ahaz said, “I will not ask, nor will I test the LORD!”
+Moreover the Lord spoke again to Ahaz, saying, “Ask a sign for yourself from the Lord your God; ask it either in the depth or in the height above.”
+But Ahaz said, “I will not ask, nor will I test the Lord!”

 a.
 Ask a sign for yourself: Through the prophet Isaiah, God invites Ahaz to ask for a sign.
 God has just challenged Ahaz to believe and be blessed, and now God offers to give Ahaz a basis for belief – a sign for yourself.

 b.
-But Ahaz said, “I will not ask, nor will I test the LORD”: This sounds very spiritual from Ahaz.
-He almost seems to say what Jesus said in Matthew 4:7: “You shall not tempt the LORD your God.”
+But Ahaz said, “I will not ask, nor will I test the Lord”: This sounds very spiritual from Ahaz.
+He almost seems to say what Jesus said in Matthew 4:7: “You shall not tempt the Lord your God.”
 Though the words are similar, the hearts are far apart.
 Ahaz refused to ask for a sign, because when God fulfilled the sign, he would be “obligated” to believe.

 ii.
-Again, perhaps Ahaz was bitter against the LORD, because of all the disaster Judah had already been through at the hands of Israel and Syria.
+Again, perhaps Ahaz was bitter against the Lord, because of all the disaster Judah had already been through at the hands of Israel and Syria.
 Perhaps his mind is, “I want nothing to do with the God who allowed it to get this bad.”

-2. (13-16) The LORD’s sign to Ahaz: the sign of Immanuel.
+2. (13-16) The Lord’s sign to Ahaz: the sign of Immanuel.

 Then he said, “Hear now, O house of David!
 Is it a small thing for you to weary men, but will you weary my God also?
 Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.
 Curds and honey He shall eat, that He may know to refuse the evil and choose the good.
 For before the Child shall know to refuse the evil and choose the good, the land that you dread will be forsaken by both her kings.”

 a.
-Is it a small thing for you to weary men, but will you weary my God also: The rulers of Judah treated other people poorly, but they treated the LORD even more poorly.
-If many of us expressed the same distrust we have towards the LORD towards other people, we might get a punch in the nose!
+Is it a small thing for you to weary men, but will you weary my God also?
+The rulers of Judah treated other people poorly, but they treated the Lord even more poorly.
+If many of us expressed the same distrust we have towards the Lord towards other people, we might get a punch in the nose.

 ii.
-Spurgeon speaks well to this point: “Did I not hear some one say, ‘Ah, sir, I have been trying to believe for years.’
+Spurgeon spoke well to this point: “Did I not hear some one say, ‘Ah, sir, I have been trying to believe for years.’
 Terrible words!
 They make the case still worse.
 Imagine that after I had made a statement, a man should declare that he did not believe me, in fact, he could not believe me though he would like to do so.
 I should feel aggrieved certainly; but it would make matters worse if he added, ‘In fact I have been for years trying to believe you, and I cannot do it.’
 What does he mean by that?
 What can he mean but that I am so incorrigibly false, and such a confirmed liar, that though he would like to give me some credit, he really cannot do it?
 With all the effort he can make in my favour, he finds it quite beyond his power to believe me?
 Now, a man who says, ‘I have been trying to believe in God,’ in reality says just that with regard to the Most High.”

 b.
-Therefore the Lord Himself will give you as sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.
+Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.
 This is one of the most famous prophecies regarding the birth of Jesus the Messiah in the Bible.
 It also illustrates a principle of prophecy, that prophecy may have both a near fulfillment and a far fulfillment.

 i.
 Spurgeon said of this passage, that it is said to be “One of the most difficult in all the Word of God.
 It may be so; I certainly did not think it was until I saw what the commentators had to say about it, and I rose up from reading them perfectly confused.”